 H U M A N A N G E L S

-Marie Cecile Thijs depicts angels as man’s impromptu companions.
+Marie Cecile Thijs depicts angels as man’s accidental companions.
 In her work, angels are a timeless metaphor.
 She mixes the metaphysical world of angels with the visible world to create a new reality.
 Her contemporary angels are surreal, but at the same time look natural.
 The strong contrasts between light and dark refer to Renaissance art.
 The Human Angels series has been exhibited in the Melkweg Gallery in Amsterdam in 2005, furthermore in Museum aan het Vrijthof in Maastricht NL (2015), and most recently in Museum Jan Cunen, Oss NL.

 H O R S E S

 These portraits reveal the majestic and even mythical properties of horses, even going so far as to create a black and white unicorn using an antique narwhal tooth.
 Marie Cecile Thijs has also portrayed Salinero, an Olympic gold medal winning dressage horse.
 Salinero is included in the collection of the Rijksmuseum Amsterdam.

 R I J K S M U S E U M C O L L E C T I O N

 Still lifes showing the hidden treasures from the storage center of the Amsterdam Rijksmuseum.
-Marie Cecile Thijs was permitted to have a close look in the depots of the Rijksmuseum for objects for her still lifes.
+Marie Cecile Thijs was allowed to explore these storage areas to look for objects for her still lifes.
 She also photographed 17th-century objects from the Amsterdam > Asia exhibition.